Linear and Geometric Algebra

 geometric algebra.
 The book is sufficiently conventional to be

 adopted as a textbook by an adventurous teacher without getting

 flack from colleagues.
 Yet it leads to gems of geometric algebra that

 are likely to delight thoughtful students and surprise even the most

-The computer exercises in the book use Python, a cross-platform language freely available on the web, its library SymPy, and a module GA.
-The GA module is available here.
+The computer exercises in the book use Python, a cross-platform language freely available on the web, its library sympy, and a module ga.
+The ga module is available here.
+(Updated September 2, 2013.)
 It works with Python 2.7.
 (Python 2.5 and 2.6 might also work.)
 The module is cross-platform: Linux, PC, and Mac.
+Instructions for ga are in LAGA Appendix B.pdf.
+(Updated August 30, 2013.)
 I use Geany, a free cross-platform IDE, to write my programs.

 In addition to the above, the first printing of this book also used the file laga.py.
-The new improved GA module does not require laga.py, so it is no longer available.
+The ga module no longer requires laga.py, so it is no longer available.
 If you are using laga.py, it should continue to work.
-Instructions for the new GA are in Appendx B.pdf.

 "Suggestions for Instructors" can be found here.